 NOTE: The Department cannot process a return without the Federal Employer Identification Number (FEIN).
 Failure to provide the FEIN will result in processing delays and may cause the return to be rejected.

-If the pass-through entity does not have a New Mexico CRS identification number, an application for a New Mexico CRS identification number, FormACD-31015, Application for Business Tax Identification Number, may accompany the tax return when filed.
-If the pass-through entity does not require a New Mexico CRS identification number because the entity has no gross receipts, withholding or compensating tax due, the New Mexico CRS identification number may be left blank.
+The New Mexico CRS identification number may be left blank if the pass-through entity does not require a New Mexico CRS identification number because the entity has no New Mexico gross receipts, withholding or compensating tax reporting requirements.